Azure/azure-sdk/docs/android/design.md

 {% include draft.html content="The Android guidelines are in DRAFT status" %}

 You do not have to write a special client library for Android in most cases.
 The standard Java client library will be used when paired with the Android-specific Azure Core library.
 If you do need to create a specific Android edition, carefully consider the part of the service that will be accessed from the mobile app.
 Not all methods will be equally relevant to mobile workloads.

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

 ## Namespaces

 Java uses packages to group related types.
 Grouping services within a cloud infrastructure is common since it aids discoverability and provides structure to the reference documentation.

-In Java, the namespace should be named `com.azure.<group>.<service>[.<feature>]`.
+In Java, the namespace should be named `com.azure.android.<group>.<service>[.<feature>]`.
 All consumer-facing APIs that are commonly used should exist within this package structure.
 Here:

 - `<group>` is the group for the service (see the list above)
 - `<service>` is the service name represented as a single word
 - `<feature>` is an optional subpackage to break services into separate components (for example, storage may have `.blob`, `.files`, and `.queues`)

-{% include requirement/MUST id="android-namespaces-prefix" %} start the package with `com.azure` to indicate an Azure client library.
+{% include requirement/MUST id="android-namespaces-prefix" %} start the package with `com.azure.android` to indicate an Azure client library.

 {% include requirement/MUST id="android-namespaces-format" %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
-For example, Azure Key Vault would be in `com.azure.security.keyvault` - note that the two words 'Key' and 'Vault' are brought together to `keyvault`, instead of `keyVault`, `key_vault`, or `key-vault`.
+For example, Azure Key Vault would be in `com.azure.android.security.keyvault` - note that the two words 'Key' and 'Vault' are brought together to `keyvault`, instead of `keyVault`, `key_vault`, or `key-vault`.
 It may further be shortened if the shortened version is well known in the community.
 For example, "Azure Media Analytics" would have a compressed service name of `mediaanalytics`, and "Azure Service Bus" would become `servicebus`.

 {% include requirement/MUST id="android-namespaces-package-name" %} pick a package name that allows the consumer to tie the package to the service being used.
 The package does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 {% include requirement/MUST id="android-namespaces-approved-list" %} use the following list as the group of services: